LukaszNowakPL/web-a11y-testing/README.md

 `npm run all-components` will fire backend and frontend components locally.
 Frontend application will automatically open in the browser using http://localhost:3000/ url.
 Backend service is available under http://localhost:4000/ url.

+`npm run test-frontend:windows` is a `npm run test-frontend` command dedicated to Windows users only.
+This alteration performs additional changes on aria snapshot files, due to different new line separator approaches for Windows and Linux (Git) systems.

 `npm run test-frontend` for all tests of frontend project.
 This will fire both - Functional and Snapshot projects of Playwright.

 `npm run preview` will bundle frontend project and preview the production build.
 Frontend preview is available under http://localhost:9000/ url.
 Backend service is available under http://localhost:4000/ url.